Last updated on 2026-01-30

 The Child and Youth Care program offers a variety of unique experiences that enhance learning and professional development:

-- Certification in SafeTALK (Suicide Prevention) and ASIST (Suicide Intervention).
+- Certification in SafeTALK (Suicide Prevention), ASIST (Suicide Intervention), and Positive Space training.

-- Access to a specially-designed communications lab for interactive learning and counseling simulations.
+- A specially-designed communications lab for interactive learning activities and counseling simulations.

-- Engagement in a Global Citizenship and Equity (GC&E) Portfolio to document competencies.
+- Access to a Global Citizenship and Equity (GC&E) Portfolio to document engagement with the college's competencies.

 Career Options

-- Child and Youth Care Practitioner: Work directly with children and youth in various settings, providing support and intervention.
+- Child and Youth Care Practitioner: Work directly with children and youth in various settings, providing support and guidance.

-- Youth Outreach Worker: Engage with at-risk youth in the community, offering guidance and resources.
+- Youth Outreach Worker: Engage with at-risk youth in the community, offering resources and support to help them navigate challenges.

-- Child Life Specialist: Support children and families in healthcare settings, helping them cope with medical challenges.
+- Child Life Specialist: Support children and families in healthcare settings, helping them cope with medical procedures and hospital stays.

-- Youth Advocate: Represent the interests of youth in various contexts, ensuring their voices are heard.
+- Youth Advocate: Work to promote the rights and well-being of youth, ensuring their voices are heard in various systems.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.